 This apprenticeship standard is suitable for site carpenters and architectural joiners with responsibility for managing their own and other people’s work, as well as being required to complete complex and non-standard work such as curved products, irregular joints and bespoke work.
 Apprentices will be able to undertake complex tasks, requiring high levels of practical skills and knowledge, in addition to managing their own work and leading small teams.

-A Site Carpenter will usually work on a building site, or
+An Advanced Site Carpenter will normally work on a

-in a domestic and commercial premises, preparing and fixing building
+building site, or in domestic and commercial premises, preparing and

-An Architectural Joiner will usually be employed in a
+An Advanced Architectural Joiner will normally be employed

 Delivery model and duration: